MicheleCotrufo/pyThorlabsPM100x/README.md

 ## Installation

-Use the package manager pip to install pdf2doi.
+Use the package manager pip to install,

 ```bash
 pip install pyThorlabsPM100x
 ```

 This should automatically install all libraries needed by ```pyThorlabsPM100x```.
-If any error occurs during installation, try to first installing the required dependencies separately (one by one), via
+If any error occurs during installation, try installing first the required dependencies separately (one by one), via
 ```bash
 pip install "PyQt5>=5.15.6